aethonxei/Kira-X/README.md

 <details>
  <summary><b>FUNCTIONS 🏮</b></summary>

-> Bot in development if it presents any failure report to the creator to give an optimal solution.
+> Bot is still in development if you face any error report it to the creator to fix it.

 - [x] Voice and text interaction
 - [x] Group settings